 Post you’ll like: Why You Should Write Your Memoir Now, From Patti Miller

 If you’re a screenwriter, Bang2Write is for you.
 This site offers tons of advice on how to develop great stories and pitch your scripts, along with best practices for writing research.

-The folks at DIY MFA believe you can access the benefits of an Master in Fine Arts without having to go the traditional (expensive) route.
-It all comes down to a simple but powerful combination: writing with focus, reading with purpose and building your community.
+The folks at DIY MFA believe you can access the benefits of a Master in Fine Arts without having to go the traditional (expensive) route.
+It all comes down to a simple but powerful combination: Writing with focus, reading with purpose and building your community.

 Post you’ll like: Writing Friends and Where to Find Them

 Prolific mystery author Elizabeth Spann Craig blogs about all things relevant to a writer’s life, including public speaking, productivity, gaining visibility and connecting with the wider author community.
 Her weekly roundup of writing articles is a reader favorite.

 A passionate writer and creative writing teacher, Eva Deverell offers tons of resources for readers, writers, poets and people who just love learning.
 With worksheets, blog posts, writing prompts and ebooks, this site offers practical ways to deepen your craft.

 Post you’ll like: How to Write a Novella

 Janice Hardy understands there’s no “right” way to write.
 So instead of giving advice on what writers should do, she explains how to make industry rules work for you.
 With new articles and guest columns every day, you’ll gain valuable insight into the book-writing and publishing process.